mwbagency/mwb-docs/Plugins/Iubenda.md

 ## Setup

 ### Get the Iubenda ID
-Within Iubenda, go to the "embed" code for the "Cookie Policy".
+Within [Iubenda](https://www.iubenda.com/), after you've setup the site, go to the "embed" code for the "Cookie Policy".
 You'll find the ID within the cookie policy link.

 ![Iubenda Cookie policy ID](uploads/45fa3e6a5f1ec1278fdc359c064a211c/image.png)